freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/freeCodeCamp/freeCodeCamp)

-(You will still need to create, your own fork and branch.)
+(You will still need to create your own fork and branch.)

 #### Step 1: Set up the environment variable file